aavilaherrera/simulate_tools/README.md

 These scripts are mainly wrappers for various tools used to run a sequence evolution simulator.

 `simulate_alignment.py` generates simulated protein alignments of a **fixed length** along a **given phylogeny**, while **maintaining domain constraints** imposed by a given profile HMM.
-The inferred **root sequence** of a given protein sequence alignment is evolved with [Revolver](http://www.cibiv.at/software/revolver/)
+The intention is to simulate a sequence alignment that *looks like* a **given observed alignment**.
+The inferred **root sequence** of the given protein sequence alignment is evolved with [Revolver](http://www.cibiv.at/software/revolver/)

 ### Authors